-Obviously even more people are going to be able to get a glimpse at these special shows since these last two nights will also be captured on film for an upcoming DVD release.
+Obviously, even more, people will be able to get a glimpse at these special shows since these last two nights will also be captured on film for an upcoming DVD release.
 Do you have any idea when it might be coming out?

-It’s kind of nice to see how many young fans this new HANOI ROCKS has acquired.
-This week alone you’ve played two underage shows at the Tavastia.
+It’s kind of nice to see how many young fans this new HANOI ROCKS have acquired.
+This week alone, you’ve played two underage shows at the Tavastia.
 How does it feel?

-AC: It’s weird to do those kids shows because the audiences look like they did in 1985.
-They still have those hairdos and they’re still the same age, there’s like a whole new generation.
+AC: It’s weird to do those kids’ shows because the audiences look like they did in 1985.
+They still have those hairdos and still the same age.
+There’s like a whole new generation.

 THE ROAD RATS

-You probably witnessed some of the stories in the book first hand since you did a lot of touring with HANOI ROCKS in the ’80s.
-How long have you in fact known the guys?
+You probably witnessed some of the book’s stories since you did a lot of touring with HANOI ROCKS in the ’80s.
+How long have you, in fact, know the guys?

 CB: Since 1984, I think.
-The first time I met Andy was when we were supporting HANOI ROCKS with THE ROAD RATS, the band I had with Gyp [Casino, ex-HANOI ROCKS].
+The first time I met Andy was to support HANOI ROCKS with THE ROAD RATS, the band I had with Gyp [Casino, ex-HANOI ROCKS].

-Beside releasing a few 7” singles you actually recorded a complete album with THE ROAD RATS, which was never released.
-What happened for that album in the end?
+Besides releasing a few 7” singles, you actually recorded a complete album with THE ROAD RATS, which was never released.
+What happened to that album in the end?

 CB: Yeah, I think the record label went bankrupt.
-The thing was the label saw us as a teenage pop, rock, glam… I don’t know, some sort of thing like that.
-I suppose they were right in a way looking back on it, but we wanted to go into another direction.
-We had a pretty much free hand and started recording in Stockholm old "Hound Dog" Taylor songs, blues and all sorts of shit because we were more “roots” in our thinking.
-We were all listening to that kind of stuff, blues and I was inspired by Rory Gallagher and those kinds of things.
-When the record label people finally heard the songs they went "What the hell, this is not what we paid for!" and that was after they had put up the money.
+The thing was, the label saw us as a teenage pop, rock, glam… I don’t know, some sort of thing like that.
+I suppose they were right in a way looking back on it, but we wanted to go in another direction.
+We had a pretty much free hand and started recording in Stockholm old “Hound Dog” Taylor songs, blues, and all sorts of shit because we were more “roots” in our thinking.
+We were all listening to that kind of stuff, blues, and I was inspired by Rory Gallagher and those kinds of things.
+When the record label people finally heard the songs, they went, “What the hell, this is not what we paid for!”
+That was after they had put up the money.